menu

 Being a small town, Jerome does not have a public transit system used by locals to get to and from work.

-The education level of Jerome citizens is a little higher than the average for US cities and towns: 24.24% of adults in Jerome have at least a bachelor's degree.
+The citizens of Jerome are slightly better educated than the national average of 21.84% for all cities and towns, with 24.24% of adults in Jerome having a bachelor's degree or advanced degree.

 The per capita income in Jerome in 2022 was $49,041, which is wealthy relative to Michigan and the nation.
 This equates to an annual income of $196,164 for a family of four.
 However, Jerome contains both very wealthy and poor people as well.